geocoder-php/Geocoder/README.md

 ### MaxMindProvider ###

 The `MaxMindProvider` is able to geocode **IPv4 addresses** only.
-A valid api key is required.
+A valid City/ISP/Org service's api key is required.

 ### GeonamesProvider ###